AntoineAugusti/laravel-easyrec/README.md

 `Easyrec::view($itemid, $itemdescription, $itemurl, $userid = null, $itemimageurl = null, $actiontime = null, $itemtype = null, $sessionid = null)`

 ##### Parameters
-Non-null variables .
+Non-null variables in the function signature are required.

 ##### Example response.
-The response is displayed here as JSON but will be returned as a PHP array.
+The response will be returned as a PHP array.
 ```
 [
 	"action": "view",